transparency-dev/static-ct/README.md

 It is under active development.

 ## Deployment
-Each Tessera storage backend needs its own SCTFE binary.
+Each Tessera storage backend needs its own TesseraCT binary.

 At the moment, these storage backends are supported: